-Our homely nursery is split into three areas; the babies, the toddlers and pre-school.
+Our homely nursery is split into three areas; Hummingbird Room, Robin Room and Parrots Room.

 There is a wooden floored section where the babies enjoy various messy play activities.
 There is a nappy changing station built into the room with storage available for nappies and wipes which ensures good safeguarding practice.
 The babies join the toddlers twice a day in the toddler room to allow them to have access to continuous provision and full use of the garden activities.
 This usually occurs between 10:30-11:30, and 15:15-16:15.
 This time with the toddlers allows the transition from the baby room into toddlers to be smooth when the time comes.